-Chief Engraver James B. Longacre of the Philadelphia Mint designed the Liberty Gold Dollar.
+Chief Engraver James B. Longacre of the Philadelphia Mint designed the Liberty Head Gold Dollar.
 The obverse side depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.

-However, unlike the other coins in the Liberty Head series, the Liberty Gold Dollar depicts a laurel wreath tied with a bow on its reverse side.
+However, unlike the other coins in the Liberty Head series, the Liberty Gold Dollar coin depicts a laurel wreath tied with a bow on its reverse side.
 The coin's denomination and year of mintage appears in the center.
 Along the coin's edge is inscribed "UNITED STATES OF AMERICA".

 Due to the California Gold Rush in the 1840's which greatly enhanced the amount of gold circulating within the economy (including gold coins minted by private minters), the American Congress approved new denominations of gold coins to be issued under the Act of March 3rd 1849.
-There is some dispute whether the first Liberty Gold Dollars were produced on May 7th or May 8th 1849.
-Around 1.000 coins were minted on the first day, including a few proof coins.
+There is some dispute whether the first Liberty Head Gold Dollars were produced on May 7th or May 8th 1849.
+Around 1,000 coins were minted on the first day, including a few proof coins.

 In 1849, the coins were predominantly minted with open wreaths on the reverse.
 However, some coins minted in Charlotte and Philadelphia that year feature the closed wreath design on the reverse that appears on all the coins from 1850 on.
 The flipping image near the top of the page depicts an 1849 coin with an open wreath design whereas the static image to the left depicts the reverse of an 1853 coin with a closed wreath.

-The coins minted in Dahlonega are rare for all the years of issue between 1849 and 1854 as well.
+The Liberty Gold Dollars that were minted in Dahlonega are rare for all the years of issue between 1849 and 1854.